 - Available to Erasmus Students: No

 This course allows Masters-level students to examine how new technologies and vast bodies of real language data have transformed the study of discourse and meaning in the English language.
 In it, we examine multi-million-word collections of language and focus on analysing real data using computational tools to find out more about language, culture, and society.
 (Note that, while computational methods will be used extensively on the course, no specialised computing knowledge is required for this course.)

 1x1hr lecture; 1x1hr practical class per week over 10 weeks as scheduled on MyCampus, taught in conjunction with ENGLANG4032.

 This is one of the MSc options in English Language and Linguistics, and for the MSc in Speech, Language, and Sociolinguistics, and may not run every year.
 The options that are running this session are available on MyCampus.

 ENGLANG4032: Corpus Linguistics

-■ use specialist digital tools and techniques for the study of the English language via speech and language corpora;
+■ introduce students to specialist digital tools and techniques for the study of the English language via speech and language corpora;

 ■ enhance students' capacity for independent work by pursuing specific research questions using the detailed analyses of speech and language corpora